 From the Expert:

 It’s true that adding a new bathroom can add to the overall resale value and worth of your home.
 However, as with all expansion projects, there are certain factors that homeowners must keep in mind when they are considering the addition of a bathroom within their residence.
 While most bathroom additions do, in fact, add value to a home, adding an unnecessary bathroom (or half bath) to a home can actually DECREASE value in the long run.
-Read on to discover when is the right (and wrong) time to add a bathroom into your renovation plans.
+Read on to discover when is the right (and wrong) time to add a bathroom to your renovation plans.

-Some Important Factor to Consider:
+Some Important Factors to Consider:

-- Floor Plan of the Home – In a house where there are three or four bedrooms with only two bathrooms – a master bath and the other located in the hall for the other residents of the house – adding a third bathroom is a definite plus.
+In a house where there are three or four bedrooms with only two bathrooms – a master bath and the other located in the hall for the other residents of the house – adding a third bathroom is a definite plus.
 You can incorporate the third bath off the living room or family room.
 Alternatively, you can also create a shared bathroom between two bedrooms, which makes it versatile and functional, and adds to the resale value of the property.

-- Attached Bathroom or Master Bath – Within a residence that is already equipped with one attached or master bath, adding a second master or “en suite” bathroom can boost the value of the property.
+Within a residence that is already equipped with one attached or master bath, adding a second master or “en suite” bathroom can boost the value of the property.

-- Finishing Touches – One of the things to keep in mind is finishes in the bath.
+One of the things to keep in mind is finishes in the bath.
 If a homeowner adds a bath and it is very basic, it wouldn’t really add much value.
 However, nice finishes, attractive and not necessarily expensive, do make a big difference.

 There are certain caveats that would NOT boost the value of the home: